-A. Record of endorsement on behalf of the government2 Provide the name and position of the government official and indicate date of endorsement.
-If this is a regional project/programme, list the endorsing officials all the participating countries.
-The endorsement letter(s) should be attached as an annex to the project/programme proposal.
-Please attach the endorsement letter(s) with this template; add as many participating governments if a regional project/programme:

-Natalie Pareja National Director of Climate Change Date: July 11 th , 2023 Ministry of Environment
+A. Record of endorsement on behalf of the government 2 Provide the name and position of the government official and indicate project/programme, list the endorsing officials all the particip should be attached as an annex to the project/programme letter(s) with this template; add as many participating government of the project ating countries.
+The endorsement le proposal.
+Please attach the endors etter(s) ement Natalie Pareja Date: July 11 th , 2023 National Director of Climate Change Ministry of Environment